Shiba Inu standing alert with fox-like expression

 Coat Colors: Red, Black & Tan, Sesame (red with black-tipped hairs), Cream.

-Temperament: Bold, loyal, independent, and alert.
-Shiba Inus are intelligent and curious, often reserved with strangers but affectionate and devoted to their families.
+Temperament: Confident, alert, and independent.
+Shiba Inus are smart and curious, often reserved with strangers but deeply devoted to their families.
+They can be strong-willed, so calm leadership, clear routines, and early socialization help bring out their best side.

 Energy Level: High; thrives on regular walks, active play, and exploring secure outdoor environments.